-- premiums, and Life and Disability insurance.
-For Mr Darocha, it also includes relocation assistance paid in FY22. - Cash STI is the cash portion of the FY22 STIP payable in November 2022. - \$4.19) - to the MD & CEO of which no portion vested as the performance hurdles were not met. - Mr Dutcher was appointed Interim CFO on 6 July 2022.
+- Fixed remuneration includes any 401K contributions by United Malt and the value of any non-monetary benefits such as health insurance premiums, and Life and Disability insurance.
+For Mr Darocha, it also includes relocation assistance paid in FY22. - ii.
+Cash STI is the cash portion of the FY22 STIP payable in November 2022. - Deferred STI Rights values are the value of any Deferred STI Rights which vested in FY22, valued on the date vested in November 2021 (at \$4.19). - This is the value of any prior year LTI awards which vested in FY22.
+The only awards which could have vested in FY22 were the One-off awards to the MD & CEO of which no portion vested as the performance hurdles were not met. - Mr Dutcher was appointed Interim CFO on 6 July 2022.
 His fixed remuneration is shown from that date and includes a sum payable as relocation assistance.
-As he is on a fixed term contract, he was not entitled to any additional benefits in FY22. - and payment in lieu of six months' medical and dental benefits payable on cessation of her employment on 4 October 2022 and this value is show under Termination Benefits.
+As he is on a fixed term contract, he was not entitled to any additional benefits in FY22. - Ms Spanik was an Executive KMP until 6 July 2022.
+Her fixed remuneration is pro-rated to this date.
+Ms Spanik received a severance benefit and payment in lieu of six months' medical and dental benefits payable on cessation of her employment on 4 October 2022 and this value is show under Termination Benefits.